aokid-bird/coronatus_speciation/README.md

 # -u option is to declare that upstream is added
 git push -u origin main
 ```
-This will create a repo for your own project, while this is based on the template gbs_pipeline
+This will create a repo for your own project, while this is based on the template gbs_pipeline.
+The following results of `git remote -v` is correct to push updates to your project repo (not the template)
 ```bash
 git remote -v
 > origin  git@github.com:YOUR_GITHUB_USERNAME/proj_name.git (fetch)